 Here lies a series of facades carved from the sandstone mountain, the tombs of Nabataean royalty.

-This is the interior walls of the Urn Tomb, the most popular of the Royal Tombs.
+These are the interior walls of the Urn Tomb, the most popular of the Royal Tombs.

 The Colonnaded Street